Sonata Software

 Getting started guide

-This guide tells you how to prepare your environment before working with Sonata.
-The guide is especially useful to follow in advance of organized workshops or events so any issues can be sorted in advance of the day.
+This guide tells you how to get started with the Sonata board.
 If you have any issues in following this guide please contact the Sunburst Team at info@lowrisc.org.

 The Sonata software build environment can be setup under Windows, macOS and Linux.